splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

 - Splunk OTel Collector for Linux.
 See :ref:`otel-install-linux`.
 - Splunk OTel Collector for Windows.
 See :ref:`otel-install-windows`.
 - Splunk OTel Collector for Kubernetes.
 See :ref:`otel-install-k8s`.

-.. note:: The OTel Collector is not required when instrumenting Azure App Service applications.
-See :ref:`instrument-azure-app`.